Probate Q&A Series

 Detailed Answer

 When someone dies in North Carolina, a personal representative (PR) must gather estate assets, pay valid debts and distribute any remainder to heirs.
 Under North Carolina law, the PR cannot sell real property without a court order.
 Specifically, G.S.
-28A-15-2 requires the PR to obtain a license from the clerk of court before listing or selling inherited real estate.
+28A-15-2 requires the PR to obtain an order from the clerk of superior court before selling inherited real estate to make assets for the payment of debts and other claims.

 Heirs have several tools to protect property they stand to inherit:

-2. Attend the license-to-sell hearing.
-The clerk schedules a hearing before granting authority to sell real estate.
+2. Attend the proceeding on the application to sell.
+The clerk may hold a hearing before granting authority to sell real estate.
 You can appear, review the PR’s justification and object if the estate holds sufficient cash or other assets to cover debts.

 5. Request a bond or additional security.
 Ask the court to require the PR to post a bond.
 A bond protects you if the PR mismanages estate funds or fails to distribute proceeds correctly.